-The 2018 Winter Olympics in PyeongChang, South Korea, are officially underway and Google is celebrating with a series of dynamic Google Doodles, dubbed the “Snow Games” — one for every day of the Winter Olympics.
-The Doodle Snow Games feature a sequence of animal-athletes competing for glory.
+Throughout the 2018 Winter Olympics in PyeongChang, South Korea, Google celebrated with a series of dynamic Google Doodles, dubbed the “Snow Games” — one for every day of the Winter Olympics.
+The Doodle Snow Games featured a sequence of animal-athletes competing for glory.

-The 2018 Winter Olympics run from Feb.
-9 to 25 and will see more than 2,000 athletes representing 92 countries compete in more than 100 events, including first-time winter games teams from Ecuador, Eritrea, Kosovo, Malaysia, Nigeria and Singapore.
+The 2018 Winter Olympics ran from Feb.
+9 to 25 and saw more than 2,000 athletes representing 92 countries compete in more than 100 events, including first-time winter games teams from Ecuador, Eritrea, Kosovo, Malaysia, Nigeria and Singapore.

 Catch up on all of the Google Doodle Snow Games below: